Hebrews 11, 39 - 12, 2

 To read the King James Version, click here

 Chapter divisions are not always a blessing!
 The first two verses of Chapter 12 are quite clearly the punchline to chapter 11.
 That is to say, in the light of the great cloud of witnesses that we meet in the Old Testament we need to focus all our attention and effort on living for Jesus.

 The image of an athlete straining every sinew to win a race is one that is often used in the New Testament.
 The athlete has a clear purpose and sense of direction and needs to ensure that nothing distracts them from the race.
 But the writer clearly doesn’t have the 100 metres race in his mind.

-He is thinking of a marathon, a long arduous run which will demand endurance and total commitment.
+He is thinking of a marathon, a long arduous run that will demand endurance and total commitment.
 We live in a society that likes everything to be instant – whether coffee, credit or communication.
-But living the life of faith is precisely that – it’s a life and not a quick sprint.
+But living the life of faith is precisely that – it’s a life, not a quick sprint.

 Something to do

 If you don’t normally read the sports pages of your favourite newspaper, then do so today and reflect on the way in which the life of a sportsman helps you to understand your life as a Christian.

 And if you always read the sports pages, then look at the reports of a sport you know least well, and reflect on the lessons that they hold for you.